ComScore

 Jørgen Gomnæs/the Royal Court/Getty Images

-1. Who Currently Represents The Norwegian Royal Family?
+1. Who Currently Represents the Norwegian Royal Family?

-The current heads of the family are King Harald and his wife, Queen Sonja.
+The current heads of the Norwegian royal family are King Harald and his wife, Queen Sonja.
 Similar to the U.K., Norway is considered a “constitutional monarchy.”
 While there is one person (i.e., a king) who acts as the head of state, the duties are mainly ceremonial.
 The majority of the power lies within parliament, which includes the country’s elected bodies.

 norwegian royal family king harald